hyperhq/docs.hyper.sh-hyper/GettingStarted/migrate_data/use_hyper_container_as_client/index.md

 Step:
 - create a temporary credential with AWS console first, then you will get `AWS Access Key`  and  `AWS Secret Access Key`
-- install and config aws cli in hyper container
+- install and config aws cli in the hyper container
-- compress file in volume
+- compress files in the volume
 - copy compressed file to s3

 ```